VectorInstitute/HV-Ai-C/docs/config.rst

         horizon: 24
         # Discount factor
         gamma: 0.99
-        # Number of tiles for tile coding
+        # Number of tiles for tile coding.
+Use a integer for the same number of tiles across all continuous variables.
+        # Use a list for distinct number of tiles for different continuous variables, each number in the list must match the order in obs_to_keep
         num_tiles: 20
         # Initial value for Epsilon
         initial_epsilon: 1